esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ### Metadata

-Metadata is the place outside the image that identifying data may be lurking.
+Metadata is in the broadest sense data about our data.
+In the practical sense we need to understand it is a place outside the image that identifying data may be lurking.

 Various tools are available to help de-identify DICOM files in terms of metadata.
 A notable one is [DicomAnonymizer](https://github.com/KitwareMedical/dicom-anonymizer), an open-source tool written in Python.